SuperShinyEyes/cs-cheatsheet/subjects/papers/papers.rst

   < Top: A `deconvnet <Adaptive Deconvolutional Networks for Mid and High Level Feature Learning_>`_ layer (left) attached to a con- vnet layer (right).
 The deconvnet will reconstruct an approximate version of the convnet features from the layer beneath.
 Bottom: An illustration of the unpooling operation in the deconvnet, using switches which record the location of the local max in each pooling region (colored zones) during pooling in the convnet. >

-:red:`Why do they run rectifier in deconvnet???`
+:red:`Why do they run rectifier in deconvnet???` -> The author says it's because the rectifier is used in forward passing so should be used in the backward passing as well.
+I don't think they have a really good reason.
+Read this `Quora answer <How does a deconvolutional neural network work_>`_.

+deconv_filters

 ..
 Topic:: References